FelixKratz/SketchyBar/README.md

 * Overlay as many graphs as wanted, like system cpu usage and user cpu usage in one figure
 * Individual refresh frequencies for each widget
 * Let items subscribe to system events (e.g. space changed, window focused, etc.) for their refresh action (like in yabai)
+* "click" events for the widgets, where a script can be specified to run on a mouse click
 * ... feel free to explore my sketchybarrc file for more details on the options

 I have many more plans for the project: